 - You don’t need to have your products stored elsewhere.

-- You need a bigger catalog of printable products because you want to diversify what your business offers.
+- A bigger catalog of printable products is necessary because you want to diversify what your business offers.

 - You want to work with different print providers because you value collaboration.